stdlibdoh/swproj-l/docs/Focus Groups/Focus_Group.md

 Group D: They enjoyed the idea but they are not sure if the rent module is necessary. <br />
 Group E: The concept sounds interesting for them.

+## Would you prefer fetching data or downloading bank statements and importing them? ##

+Group A: They prefer fetch data because it seems more easy to use. <br /> Group B: They prefer fetch data because it seemas more easy to use and it sounds more safely. <br />
+Group C: They prefer fetching data beacuse importing a bank statement looks too long to do it every time when they update their account, especially for those who are often updating it. <br />
+Group D: They prefer fetching data because it sounds more easy. <br />
+Group E: They prefer fetching data because it sounds more easy.

 ## Would you prefer web based or phone app ##

 Group A: They prefer phone app. <br />